Education Resource Collection

 ERC periodicals are arranged alphabetically by title and may not be checked out.

-These are books including manuals/guides for educational computer software as well as age or content-specific handbooks, guides, lists, or sourcebooks.
+These are age or content-specific handbooks, guides, lists, or sourcebooks.
 They are arranged by Library of Congress call number and may not be checked out.

-These consist of textbooks typically used in contemporary early childhood through high school classes and their corresponding instructor editions.
+These books are for individuals to review or remediate personal learning in the content areas.
 They are arranged by Library of Congress call number and may circulate within CONSORT or OhioLINK.

 These books, while housed in the ERC, are also part of the Libraries' children's literature collection and are arranged on the shelves in one of two main sections:

-Items may be added to the ERC collection either by donation or by direct purchase.
-The College of Wooster Libraries will support the purchase of faculty-requested ERC Reference books, textbooks, periodicals, kits, idea books, award books, and games, within the constraints of the library budget.
+Items may be added to the ERC either by direct purchase or donation.
+The College of Wooster Libraries support the purchase of faculty-requested ERC Reference books, textbooks, periodicals, kits, idea books, award books, and games, within the constraints of the library budget.

 Items added to the ERC must be

 Donated items for the ERC should be given to the College of Wooster Education librarian for review and application of the above acquisition guidelines.
-Items deemed appropriate for addition to the ERC collection with then be forwarded to the Libraries Collection Services department for processing.
+Items deemed appropriate for addition to the ERC collection with then be forwarded to Collection Management and Discovery Services for processing.